syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Messages.md

 Once enabled, an **AI** button with a drop-down menu appears in the [Commit View](../GUI/Commit-View.md).

 This menu lists the configured commit-message prompts and indicates the currently active one.
+The active entry is marked with `(active)`.

 Clicking the button or selecting a different configured prompt or provider sends the Git diff to the chosen provider, which generates a commit message and streams it back to SmartGit.
+After AI is configured, the same popup menu also offers **Reconfigure...** and, when SmartGit is using a generated AI configuration file, **Edit Config File...**.

 ### Staged and Untracked Files